cb-karthik/cb-karthik/README.md

 ## About Me
   Frontend developer with a passion for React.js.
 I love building captivating user experiences and crafting dynamic web applications.
-When I'm not coding, you'll find me lost in a good book.
+When I'm not coding, you'll find me lost in a good book:orange_book:.

 ##
 👩‍💻 I'm currently building: Westeros-Sagas of Fire and Ice.